Shivere/payments-system/README.md

 ### Running Locally

-To run the Spring Boot application locally without Docker, you need to also have mysql configured:
+To run the Spring Boot application locally without Docker, you need to also have mysql configured and edit the properties file:

 1. **Clone the repository**:
    ```bash